satyakonmsft/skype-docs/Skype/UCWA/sendProvisionalAnswer_ref.md

 ---
-Title: SendProvisionalAnswer resource for Skype for Business 2015
+title: SendProvisionalAnswer resource for Skype for Business 2015
+description: "sendProvisionalAnswer indicates a link in an audioVideoInvitation resource that lets the application send an answer for early media negotiation."
 ---
 # sendProvisionalAnswer